Do Go On - 361 - The Hollywood Bandit

 This is the 90s.

-They didn't have photos back then.
+They didn't have photos back there.

 That's amazing.

-That's all they had to go on.
+It's all that has to go on.

 So he's a hot guy.